×

 No. 2 Blackjacks advance after quarterfinal win over No. 10 YME

-Photo by Samantha Davis: Dawson-Boyd senior Jaxton Hastad splits through defenders and drives toward the basket in the second half against Yellow Medicine East in the Section 3A North subsection quarterfinals Saturday afternoon in Montevideo.
-The Blackjacks defeated the Sting 75-50.
+Photo by Samantha Davis: Dawson-Boyd senior Jaxton Hastad splits through defenders and drives toward the basket in the second half against Yellow Medicine East in the Section 3A North subsection quarterfinals on Feb.
+28.

 MONTEVIDEO — The second-seeded Dawson-Boyd boys basketball team opened up the postseason in dominant fashion while on the hunt to repeat as Section 3A champions and return back to the state tournament.
 The Blackjacks defeated No. 10 Yellow Medicine East 75-50 Saturday afternoon in the North subsection quarterfinals.

-The loss ends the Stings’ season 4-22 overall, who will graduate a core group of five seniors.
+The loss ends the Stings’ season at 4-22 overall, with Saturday’s game being the last for YME’s five seniors.

 Dawson-Boyd initially took the first part of the opening half to get into a rhythm and see shots begin to fall more consistently, while YME kept chipping at the Blackjacks for a competitive start.